 It is crucial that newborn lambs receive colostrum (first milk) as soon as possible (ideally, in their first 12 hours).
 Monitor lambs to make sure they are nursing and have bonded with the ewe.
 It may be necessary to remove a lamb(s) from the ewe if she does not have enough milk for her lambs.
 Ewes should have enough milk for twins, but some ewes might not be able to raise triplets or quadruplets.
 Lambs that have had enough milk feel heavy when you lift them, with slightly rounded bellies.
 They will seem content after nursing and strong, lively, and playful.
 Lethargic lambs or crying lambs may be a sign they are not nursing or are not getting enough milk.
 Starvation is a leading cause of death in the first two days of a lamb’s life.

 It is important to monitor lambs for health issues such as coccidiosis and internal parasites.
-For information on castration and tail docking, see ATTRA's Illustrated Guide to Sheep and Goat Production.
-Growing lambs need high quality forage.
+For information on castration and tail docking, see ATTRA’s An Illustrated Guide to Sheep and Goat Production.
+Growing lambs need high-quality forage.
 In a rotational grazing system, let weaned lambs graze a pasture first.
 This will ensure they are getting quality forage and also grazing pastures with lower parasite numbers.